-O Users can download stored files from Google Drive and AutoCAD 360 cloud storage services for printing via the imagePROGRAF Direct Print & Share utility, and can upload files directly to cloud storage as well, which boosts collaboration.
-For added convenience, the utility also offers the option of sharing files simultaneously with one or more users (via Google Drive only), who will receive an email notification with a link to download the shared file without the need to log in.
+O Users can download stored files from Google Drive and AutoCAD 360 cloud storage services for printing via the imagePROGRAF Direct Print & Share utility.
+Files can be uploaded directly to cloud storage as well.
+For added convenience and collaboration, the utility offers the option of sharing files simultaneously with one or more users (via Google Drive only), who will receive an email notification with a link to download the shared file without the need to log in.